jinghuazhao/TWAS-pipeline/README.md

 TWAS.sh                 To conduct imputatation as reported in the Gusev et al. (2016)
                         Nature Genetics

+Minor changes to the scripts may be required.
 I have used 1000Genomes information to obtain all autosomal genes as well as SNPs within each genes.
 The tasks involved are to

 . extract SNPs in a gene from 1000Gnomes imputed data into PLINK map/ped files